 - Shrimp Avocado Tomato Salad Recipe

 - Super Easy Avocado Cucumber Tuna Salad

 Subscribe for new recipes & a free e-cookbook

 FOR THE SALAD

-Taste to check the seasoning and pour over the salad.
+- Taste the dressing to check the seasoning and pour over the salad.
 Enjoy!

-* Preheat the oven to 400°F. Line a baking sheet with parchment paper or silicone mat.
-Place salmon on the baking sheet, skin-side down, season with salt and pepper and bake 10 to 12 minutes.
+- To make the salmon, preheat the oven to 400°F. Line a baking sheet with parchment paper or a silicone mat.
+Place salmon on the baking sheet, skin-side down, season with salt and pepper, and bake for 10 to 12 minutes.
 Remove from the oven and let it cool down.
 Flake flesh and set aside.

 - If you do not want to cook fresh salmon, you can use canned salmon.

 - Try to use freshly squeezed lemon juice as bottled juice does not have the same bright taste.